petermorlion/restify-example/readme.md

 This is a simple Restify example to accompany a blog post.
 It includes a Postman collection that you can use to call the API.
-You'll have to manually copy-paste some idea's between the different calls though.
+You'll have to manually copy-paste some id's between the different calls though.

 ## Usage